Money Stress & Emotional Habits

 Understand your personal money patterns

-Name the emotional drivers behind your habits
+Name the emotional drivers behind your habits and decisions

 Replace pressure with clarity